The Relationship Between Alcohol And Crime

-Crime is one of the most pressing concerns facing society today, and the number, type, and severity of crimes committed are dramatically impacted by alcohol.
-There are three primary ways in which alcohol impacts crime.
-Being intoxicated in inappropriate circumstances can be a crime, such as drunk in public and driving under the influence (DUI).
-Alcohol abuse can increase the likelihood that individuals will commit certain crimes such as assault or homicide either by reducing their inhibitions or judgment or by increasing their agitation and anger.
-Finally, being the victim of certain types of crimes such as child or sexual abuse makes it considerably more likely that some individuals will develop alcohol abuse disorders later in life.
+Crime is a pressing concern facing society today; the number, type, and severity of crimes committed are dramatically impacted by alcohol.
+There are 3 primary ways in which alcohol impacts crime.
+Being intoxicated in inappropriate circumstances can be a crime, such as being drunk in public and driving under the influence (DUI).
+Alcohol abuse can increase the likelihood that individuals will commit certain crimes, such as assault or homicide, either by reducing their inhibitions or judgment or by increasing their agitation and anger.
+Finally, being the victim of certain types of crimes (such as child or sexual abuse) makes it considerably more likely that some individuals will develop alcohol abuse disorders later in life.

-Alcohol can severely impact an individual’s judgement, response time, actions, and aggression level.
+Alcohol can severely impact an individual’s judgment, response time, behavior, and aggression level.
 As a result, an intoxicated individual can put themselves and others in extreme danger of physical and emotional trauma.
 To protect everyone, all jurisdictions in the United States make it a crime to be intoxicated under certain circumstances.
 The most common include:

 Driving a motor vehicle while under the influence of alcohol is extremely dangerous and often fatal.
 Drunk drivers are not capable of reacting quickly enough, and they often make bad decisions.
-The penalties associated with DUI are generally the most severe of any intoxication crime, and can lead to serious financial, professional, and personal difficulties, and possibly even jail time.
+The penalties associated with DUI are generally the most severe of any intoxication crime; they can lead to serious financial, professional, and personal difficulties — even jail time.

-Because public intoxication can be difficult to prove legally and to effectively prevent anyone from becoming intoxicated in public, many jurisdictions make it illegal to have an open alcohol container (that an individual could be drinking out of actively) a crime.
+Because public intoxication can be difficult to prove legally and because it may be tough to effectively prevent anyone from becoming intoxicated in public, many jurisdictions make it illegal to have an open alcohol container.
 Open container laws generally have the least severe penalties of intoxication crimes.

 An assault is either a threat of attack backed up by the ability to follow through with the attack or a physical or verbal attack.
 Perhaps no crime is more associated with alcohol than assault.
 Alcohol increases anger levels and irritability, making it more likely that individuals will want to commit violence against someone else.
 Alcohol also reduces impulse control, making it more likely that an intoxicated individual will follow through.
 Studies have shown that between 25 and 50% of assaults involve alcohol.

-Any forced, unwelcome, and/or non-consensual sexual act is sexual assault, which may include touching, kissing, and intercourse, among others.
-Although most commonly associated as a crime committed by men against women, a person of any gender may be a perpetrator or victim of sexual assault.
+Any forced, unwelcome, and/or non-consensual sexual act is sexual assault; unwanted touching, kissing, and intercourse are all examples.
+Although most commonly committed by men against women, a person of any gender may be a perpetrator or victim of sexual assault.
 Between 30% and 40% of reported sexual assaults, including rapes, are committed by a perpetrator under the influence of alcohol.
 It is likely that this percentage is much higher for the much larger number of unreported sexual assaults.
 Alcohol is also used by some sexual predators to lower the inhibitions of their victims or even incapacitate them so that they are unable to resist.
 Sexual offenders often also use alcohol as an excuse or a defense for their actions, to convince their victims that the assault never happened or was consensual, or even to convince them that no one would believe them because they were intoxicated.
 Because alcohol eliminates a person’s ability to give reasonable and informed consent, it is also sexual assault to perform sexual acts on someone who is intoxicated.

 Some crimes create especially powerful and long-lasting emotional and mental impacts.
-These impacts can deeply scar a person, cause anxiety, low self-esteem, feelings of worthlessness, and even cause post-traumatic stress disorder (PTSD).
+These impacts can deeply scar a person, cause anxiety, foment low self-esteem, produce feelings of worthlessness, and even result in post-traumatic stress disorder (PTSD).
 Individuals who suffer from these conditions often turn to alcohol as a method of coping, forgetting, or escaping.
 Some crimes lead to painful and permanent physical injury.
-Victims may begin to take alcohol as a painkiller.
+Victims may begin to take alcohol as a Painkiller.
 If this self-medication continues or worsens, alcohol dependence can ensue.
 Examples of crimes that can lead to this tragic result include: